 The GAPs (Gut and Psychology Syndrome) is a short-term diet that you go through in stages.
 Each stage can last from 3-5 days.
 You eat very easy to digest foods that include a lot of bone broth and fermented veggies..
 The GAPs book is a must read to understand the “why” behind each stage.

-You start introducing new foods in every stage until you complete all 6 of them.
-One you complete the first 6 introductory stages, you can move to the full protocol that is very similar to a Paleo style diet with an emphasis on fermented vegetables (kimchi, sauerkraut, yogurt).
+You start introducing new foods at every stage until you complete all 6 of them.
+Once you complete the first 6 introductory stages, you can move to the full protocol that is very similar to a Paleo style diet with an emphasis on fermented vegetables (kimchi, sauerkraut, yogurt).

 The diet is a gut healing protocol.
 The objective is to heal and seal the gut lining to improve digestion and restore your body back to its optimum performance.
 Poor gut health can cause a myriad of other symptoms and autoimmune disorders.
-When I first learnt about this protocol it sounded almost impossible.
-The first stage would have be drink bone broth, soup and tea all day.
+When I first learned about this protocol it sounded almost impossible.
+The first stage includes drinking bone broth, soup, and tea all day.
 I was mostly just scared to quit after the first day and face my cravings.
 The fear of failure made me not want to start in the first place.